ThomasBittner1/KangarooDocumentation/kangaroo/docs/python.md

 ```

 ## Getting Asset Info
-Here are some important functions for getting the Current Assets
+Here are some functions for getting the Current Assets
 ```python
 import kangarooTools.assets as assets assets.getCurrentAsset() # returns the current asset name